The Complete Walking Guide for Older Adults 2026: Walk Your Way to Better Health After 60

 Longevity

-• Walking 30 minutes daily reduces mortality risk by 35%
+• Walking 30 minutes daily may reduce mortality risk by 35%

 Getting Started: Your First Steps